My name is Katie Butler and I am a Bryanite. Kind of.

 I didn't find what I was looking for.
 The house had long been torn down--the address doesn't even exist.
 The business my dad worked for was bought out years ago.
 No friends to remember us, no landmarks that would indicate we were ever really there.
 I was no longer connected to Bryan.

 What I did find was the Bryan High School Theatre department willing to indulge me in giving a workshop and interviewing the troupe; admittedly a side-trek to my original path.
 I found a warm welcome, a passionate energy, and new ties to this place were instantly forged.
 I realized this exploration isn't about unearthing old connections, but creating new ones.
 I have no shared past with the town, but now we share a future.

 Dad, circa 1989

 I can't tell the story for the people of Bryan, or portend the future of the Fountain City.
-But I can help the people that call this city home open up a dialogue between generations.
+But I can help the people that call this city home open up a dialogue about art, commerce and where Bryan is headed.
 Rather than put my slant on what I gleaned from Bryan in a few days, I asked the people that live there what they think they need; we are using this project as a platform for people to become active participants in the future of their town.

 What I'm learning is that the industrial economy that Bryan has relied on for so long is no longer serving them.
 We are increasingly a world reliant on technology and less reliant on manufacturing.
 So where does that leave a rural town with limited resources?
 How can a small town thrive?